Aim and Scope

 Short Papers

-Position statements describing previously unpublished work or demos: 4 pages excluding references.
+Position statements describing previously unpublished work or demos: 4 pages excluding references, 1 additional page allowed for camera reaedy.

 Non-Archival Option